Minik: The New York Eskimo: An Arctic Explorer, a Museum, and the Betrayal of the Inuit People

 Details about Minik: The New York Eskimo: An Arctic Explorer, a Museum, and the Betrayal of the Inuit People:

-A true story from the great age of Arctic exploration of an Inuit boy's struggle for dignity against Robert Peary and the American Museum of Natural History in turn-of-the-century New York City.
-Sailing aboard a ship called Hope in 1897, celebrated Arctic explorer Robert Peary entered New York Harbor with peculiar "cargo": Six Polar Inuit intended to serve as live "specimens" at the American Museum of Natural History.
+The gripping true story of an Inuit boy's struggle for dignity and belonging in turn-of-the-century New York City during the age of Arctic exploration “Impeccably researched and gracefully written, this is an essential book."–Andrea Barrett, National Book Award-winning author of Ship Fever Sailing aboard a ship called Hope in 1897, celebrated Arctic explorer Robert Peary entered New York Harbor with peculiar "cargo": Six Polar Inuit intended to serve as live "specimens" at the American Museum of Natural History.
 Four died within a year.
 One managed to gain passage back to Greenland.
 Only the sixth, a boy of six or seven with a precociously solemn smile, remained.
 His name was Minik.
 Although Harper's unflinching narrative provides a much needed corrective to history's understanding of Peary, who was known among the Polar Inuit as "the great tormenter", it is primarily a story about a boy, Minik Wallace, known to the American public as "The New York Eskimo."
 Orphaned when his father died of pneumonia, Minik never surrendered the hope of going "home," never stopped fighting for the dignity of his father's memory, and never gave up his belief that people would come to his aid if only he could get them to understand.